top of page

 What is a Guardian Home?

-Picture Perfect Doodles is a small home breeder, because of that we can not house all of our moms in our home.
+Picture Perfect Doodles is a small home breeder: because of that we cannot house all of our moms in our home.
 This is where local families come into play.
-When we have a puppy that we feel would make a great mom, we often use guardian homes to grow our program.
-The families receive a puppy from us free of charge with the plan that when the puppy has matured and we have finished health testing, she will be bred to have a few of litters of goldendoodles, poodles, or cavapoos.
+When we have a puppy that would make a great mom or dad, we often use guardian homes to grow our program.
+The families receive a puppy from us-free of charge-with the plan that when the puppy has matured and finished health testing, he or she will be bred to have litters of goldendoodles, poodles, or cavapoos.

 How does a Guardian Home work?

-What are some things that I need to know before being a Guardian Home?
+What are some drawbacks of being a Guardian Home?

-Guardian homes are a great option for many families, but there are some draw backs.
-One of the draw backs of a guardian home is having a female in heat.
-Female dogs go into heat every six months.
-During their heat they can bleed to 2.5 to 3 weeks (their fertile period being around days 10-15).
+Guardian homes are a great option for many families, but there are some drawbacks.
+One of these drawbacks is having a female in heat.
+Female dogs go into heat every six months: starting at six months of age.
+During their heat they can bleed for 2.5 to 3 weeks (their fertile period beings around days 10-15).
 Some females bleed a lot, while others you hardly notice.
 We provide doggie diapers for our moms to help with this.
-Another draw back is that most boarding facilities do not allow unspayed females to be boarded.
+Another drawback is that most boarding facilities do not allow un-spayed females or intact males to be boarded.
 This would mean guardian families would need friends or families to help watch the puppy when they are out of town.
-The last one is families are not able to have an intact male at their home as a precaution to not having an unwanted litter.
-Other then those three items, a guardian is just like any other family pet!
+The last one is families are not able to have an intact dog of the opposite gender at their home as a precaution to not having an unwanted litter.
+There maybe a few drawbacks-but a guardian dog is just like any other family pet!

-If you are interested in becoming a Guardian Home to one of our future moms, you live in St. George or Salt Lake City areas, have a fenced yard, and plan to live in the area for the next few years, we would love for you fill out our Online Application and indicate that you would like to learn more!
+If you are interested in becoming a Guardian Home to one of our future parents, you live in St. George, Hurricane, or Cedar City areas, have a fenced yard, and plan to live in the area for the next few years, we would love for you to read through our Female Guardian Home Contract or Male Guardian Home Contract and fill out our Online Application and indicate that you would like to learn more!

 bottom of page